Gordon Awandare: Parasitology research

 Awandare's research focuses on the malaria parasite Plasmodium falciparum and the infection it causes in children.
 His work focuses on both the immune response of the patient to infection, and the pathogenic processes of the parasite itself.
 In particular, he studies cell-surface receptors that could be potential vaccine targets and his studies use parasites from infected children in Ghana, so that any vaccines developed will be applicable to real-life cases.
 He was the first to report the possibility of parasite phenotypic switching in in vitro cultures when shaken.
 Prof. Awandare also led significant research into molecular diagnosis of infectious diseases in lower income setting in Africa.
 In addition, He is significantly pushing for policy change in tackling hearing impairment in Ghana.

 During the 2020 COVID-19 global pandemic, Awandare led a group of scientist at the University of Ghana and the Noguchi Memorial Institute of Medical Research to sequence SARS-COV2 virus isolates from Ghanaian patients.
-In January 2021, He reported the importation of the UK strain of the virus in travellers arriving in Ghana from other African countries.
+In January 2021, he reported the importation of the UK strain of the virus in travellers arriving in Ghana from other African countries.
 Awandare advocated for the re-imposition of ban on large funerals and weddings to reduce COVID-19 case spike in early 2021.

-WACCBIP
+West African Center for Cell Biology of Infectious Pathogens (WACCBIP)

 In 2013, Awandare led a consortium from the University of Ghana in a proposal to set up a new African Centre of Excellence to research infectious pathogens in Africa.
 The consortium consisted of faculty from the Department of Biochemistry, Cell and Molecular Biology (BCMB) and the Noguchi Memorial Institute for Medical Research (NMIMR), with support from staff of the University of Ghana Computing Systems (UGCS).

 Following the award of $8 million from the World Bank in November 2013, Awandare became the Founding Director of The West African Center for Cell Biology of Infectious Pathogens (WACCBIP).
 The organization has since received further funding from the World Bank ACE project and the Wellcome Trust DELTAS programme.
 The mission of WACCBIP is to "improve the diagnosis, prevention, and control of tropical diseases in sub-Saharan Africa by providing advanced-level training and research excellence in cell and molecular biology", with a remit to build capacity by training African scientists at masters, doctoral and post-doctoral levels.
 The center has expanded to study malaria, Buruli ulcer, HIV, and tuberculosis.